reima-ecom/reima-theme/README.md

 We're [creating release notes automatically based on commit messages](#releases).
 So the commit messages should be well written and understandable by users.
 If you want to add notes for developers, that's of course great!
 Just remember to also explain the commit so everyone understands what has changed.

+### Designing pages and modules

+Please take a moment to understand how [Hugo](https://gohugo.io/documentation) works, as this theme tries to follow Hugo conventions as much as possible.
+In general, content lives in the `content` directory and layouts in the `layouts` directory.
+The main layout template is `layouts/_default/baseof.html` as per Hugo convention.

+The main way to create pages is to use the `page` type on content pages (`layouts/_default/page.html`).
+This template allows content creators to add "modules" to pages.
+Modules, in turn, are defined under the `layouts/partials/modules/` directory.
+For most updates, you only need to update the module in question.

+In general, the corresponding CSS files live next to their HTML layout template with the same name.
+They are added to the page using a Hugo scratchpad either in the base layout, or the page layout.
+It is unfortunately not possible to add CSS from partials (e.g. a "module") because that partial will be executed after the `head` has already been rendered.

+If you need to update the content structure of a module (or page), remember to update the corresponding frontmatter template.
+If you're creating a new module, remember to add this module to the list of allowed module types on the main `page` frontmatter template (`layouts/.forestry/front_matter/templates/page.yml`) and any other page types that support modules, such as `collection`.
+You can do this either by hand or via the Forestry GUI.
+If you want to configure and/or test your feature branch in the Forestry admin GUI, you can add that as a personal "site" in Forestry.

 ### Bugs and outages

 Always when there's a bug (or outage!), the following process should be followed: